kiartaariq-blog/kiartaariq-blog.github.io/content/blog/2. Quantlib Bootstrapping/quantlib_bootstrapping.md

 ```

 <p style = "text-align: justify">
-Note that you also have the option here to change the calendar and the day count for the bootstrap itself.
-You will have the option to modify these parameters based on your desired outcome.
+Note that you also have the option to change the calendar and the day count for the bootstrap.
+You can modify these parameters based on your desired outcome.
 </p>

 ## Result

 <p style = "text-align: justify">
-The zero rates from Bloomberg can be observed in Figure 2.
-In addition, in Figure 3 contains the resulting curve from QuantLib.
-To make it easier to compare the curves a table is created of which the difference between the results are calculated as viewed in Table 1.
-However, the basis point difference can be disregarded as the result from Bloomberg is rounded.
-Thus, the extra digits in basis point difference are all from the QuantLib approximation which if we would also round them up would result in zeros.
+The zero rates obtained from Bloomberg are displayed in Figure 2.
+MEanwhile, the resulting curve generated from QuantLib is shown in Figure 3.
+To facilitate the comparison of the curves, a table is created to calculate the difference between the results, as presented in Table 1.
+It is important to note that the basis point difference can be disregarded, as the result from Bloomberg is rounded.
+Therefore, any extra digits in the basis point difference are solely from the QuantLib approximation.
+If we were to round them up, they would result in zeros.
 </p>

 ![image alt text](media/curve.png)